 Day 8-14 explore the Nusa Islands

-The Nusa Islands are part of Bali and they are a must do.
-You can drive from Canggu directly to the harbour of Sanur and take the fast boat to get to the islands.
-Check out our detailed blogposts about these islands.
+The Nusa Islands are part of Bali, and they are a must-do.
+You can drive from Canggu directly to the harbor of Sanur and take the fast boat to get to the islands.
+Check out our detailed blog posts about these islands.

 Things to do on Nusa Ceningan & Lembongan

 Day 14-19 in Ubud – Best jungle vibes in Bali

 Ubud should not be missed when visiting Bali because it’s a place with beautiful rice terraces and beautiful waterfalls to chase, and it has some very relaxing vibes, which makes it the best place for some yoga and some me-time.
 Also, you can find a lot of fantastic food in this area.